godotengine/godot-docs/tutorials/step_by_step/filesystem.rst

 phones or consoles, or running from DVD), the filesystem will become read-only and writing will no longer be permitted.

-User Path
+User path
 ---------

 Writing to disk is still needed often, from doing a savegame to downloading content packs.
-For this, the engine ensures that there is a special path \`"user://"\` that is always writable.
+For this, the engine ensures that there is a special path ``user://`` that is always writable.

-Host Filesystem
+Host filesystem
 ---------------

 Of course, opening the host filesystem always works, as this is always